lorensarias/DataCleaning/Cafe_Sales/Readme.md

 - Salad	5
 - Tea	1.5

+5. With PowerQuery, transform the date into 3 parts: day, month, and year.

-5. There are products with the same price :
+6. There are products with the same price :
    - Sandwich - 4
    - Smoothies - 4
    - Juice - 3
    - Cake - 3
 Given this situation, all products with prices 3 and 4 will be classified as N/A.

-- Remove rows with EMTPY Q
 ![alt text](image.png)

-6. Remove All unecesary data that has missing information:
+7. Remove all unnecessary data that has missing information:

 - Remove rows with N/A -  Replace all UNKNOWN , ERROR WITH N/A
-- Remove rows with EMTPY Quantity , ITEM NAME AND PRICE
+- Remove rows with EMTPY Quantity, ITEM NAME, AND PRICE
-- Remote rows with N/A,ITEM NAME, NO QUANTY,NO TOTAL, ONLY PRICE PER ITEM
+- Remote rows with N/A ,ITEM NAME, NO QUANTY, NO TOTAL, ONLY PRICE PER ITEM